SFOE/SSMDS/Specification.md

  * [SwissSharedMobilityPushVehicles](https://github.com/SFOE/SwissSharedMobility/blob/master/Specification.md#swisssharedmobilitypushvehicles)

 Optional
-* SwissSharedMobilityPushHours
+* SwissSharedMobilityPushHours (not available yet)
-* SwissSharedMobilityPushCalendar
+* SwissSharedMobilityPushCalendar (not available yet)
-* SwissSharedMobilityPushRegions
+* SwissSharedMobilityPushRegions (not available yet)
-* SwissSharedMobilityPushPricing
+* SwissSharedMobilityPushPricing (not available yet)
-* SwissSharedMobilityPushAlerts
+* SwissSharedMobilityPushAlerts (not available yet)

 ### SwissSharedMobilityPushSystem
 Describes the system and the metainformation of the system.